dotnet-state-machine/stateless/README.md

 Assert.AreEqual(State.Ringing, phoneCall.State);
 ```

-This project, as well as the example above, was inspired by [http://simplestatemachine.codeplex.com/ Simple State Machine].
+This project, as well as the example above, was inspired by [Simple State Machine](http://simplestatemachine.codeplex.com/).

-== Features ==
+##Features

 Most standard state machine constructs are supported: